Kane County Recycles Logo

 If you do not see your municipality or township listed to the right and you would like to compost food scraps, here's a couple of things you can do:

-1. Call the municipal department in charge of bidding the hauling contract (sometimes it's public works, sometimes administration), and request that they include ride-along food scrap collection in the next waste hauling bid or contract renewal negotiation.
+1. Call the municipal department in charge of bidding the hauling contract (sometimes it's public works, sometimes administration), and request that they include co-mingled food scrap & yard waste collection in the next waste hauling bid or contract renewal negotiation.

 2. Call your waste hauler and see if you have the "off label" option to rent a yard waste tote in which you could mix yard waste and food scraps.
 Your Kane County Recycling Coordinator does not live in one of the communities listed, but has been able to rent a yard waste tote and mix in food scraps.